escherba/python-cityhash/README.md

 The 32-bit FarmHash variants benefit tremendously from SSE4.2 optimization, resulting in arguably the fastest non-cryptographic funtions in the 32-bit category.
-The 64-bit FarmHash version also benefits from SSE4.2 being enabled, but not as much as the 32-bit version.
+The 64-bit FarmHash version also benefits from SSE4.2 being enabled, but not as much as the 32-bit version does.
 It is still among the fastest 64-bit hash functions.

-The vanilla CityHash fucntions (under `cityhash` module) do not take advantage of SSE4.2, Instead, the `cityhashcrc` module (provided with this package for x86-64 Mac and Linux platforms) exposes 128- and 256-bit CRC functions that were specifically built take advantage from microprocessor-specific instructions and which do harness SSE4.2, These functions are very fast, and in
+The vanilla CityHash fucntions (under `cityhash` module) do not take advantage of SSE4.2.
+Instead, the `cityhashcrc` module (provided with this package for x86-64 Mac and Linux platforms) exposes 128- and 256-bit CRC functions that were specifically built take advantage from microprocessor-specific instructions and which do harness SSE4.2, These functions are very fast, and in